Impetigo, one of the most common skin infections among kids, usually produces blisters or sores on the face, neck, hands, and diaper area.

 This contagious superficial skin infection is generally caused by one of two bacteria: Staphylococcus aureus or Streptococcus pyogenes (also called group A streptococcus, which also causes strep throat).
 Methicillin-resistant Staphylococcus aureus (MRSA) is also becoming an important cause of impetigo.

-Good hygiene can help prevent impetigo, which often develops when there is a sore or a rash that has been scratched repeatedly (for example, poison ivy can get infected and turn into impetigo).
+Routinely washing the face and hands can help prevent impetigo, which often develops when there is a sore or a rash that has been scratched repeatedly (for example, poison ivy can get infected and turn into impetigo).

 Doctors can usually diagnose impetigo based on the appearance of the rash.
 Occasionally, they may need to take a sample of fluid from blisters.
 Impetigo is typically treated with either an antibiotic ointment or medication taken by mouth.

 Impetigo may affect skin anywhere on the body but commonly occurs around the nose and mouth, hands, and forearms, and in young children, the diaper area.